jsawaya/eigenframe/README.md

 In contrast, web-browsers have very limited scripting access to the host mobile device, from inside a browser window.

-EigenFrame includes a secure-shell client capability to interface with a local Termux app (with openssh) to run your application scripts (bash, git, ruby, perl, python, prolog, gpg ...) to implement dynamic systems.
+EigenFrame includes a secure-shell client capability to interface with a local Termux app (with openssh) to run your own application scripts (bash, git, ruby, perl, python, prolog, gpg ...).

-With EigenFrame you can also use cloud-based micro-services through asynchronous url/ssh requests to generate dynamic EigenFrame screen components with secure system integration for a truly extensible architecture.
+You can also use cloud-based micro-services through asynchronous url/ssh requests to generate dynamic EigenFrame screen components for secure system integration and a truly extensible architecture.

+EigenFrame specifications are represented in JSON format.

 ## Initial app-url request

 EigenFrame starts with a url request to retrieve the application-level security specifications, permissions and tab-fragments.

 There are 3 ways to perform the initial app-url request:
 * launch the EigenFrame app with a default home-url
 * use an EigenFrame short-cut (which contains the app-url)
-* use one EigenFrame app to launch another EigenFrame app (and another).
+* use one EigenFrame app to launch another EigenFrame app (and then another)

 The home-url is defined in this eigenframe shared directory file:
-> file:///storage/emulated/0/Android/data/com.sawaya.eigenframe.full/files/home-url.txt
+> /storage/emulated/0/Android/data/com.sawaya.eigenframe.full/files/home-url.txt

 This home-url file contains the following default app-url:
 > file:///storage/emulated/0/Android/data/com.sawaya.eigenframe.full/files/app.json

-As a simple example, app.json contains the following:
+As a simple example, this app-url returns the following specifications:
 ```json
 {
   "is_secure_window": "true",